-Leather clothes, shoes and handbags can mildew and allow mold growth when the moisture and heat levels are too high in a closet or storage area.
+Leather clothes, shoes, hats, and handbags can mildew and allow mold growth when the moisture and heat levels are too high in a closet or storage area.
 It is important to remove mildew as soon as possible before the growth permanently damages leather surfaces.

 How to Remove Mold and Mildew from Leather in 4 Steps